rushank2112/Modsecurity-Dashboard-NoDocker/README.md

-# ModSecurity WAF with FastAPI Dashboard – PinewoodStore Example
+# ModSecurity WAF with FastAPI Dashboard – Manual Setup Example

-This project demonstrates a **Dockerized deployment of ModSecurity** as a Web Application Firewall (WAF), integrated with a custom **FastAPI-based monitoring dashboard**.
-The example application used is **PinewoodStore**, but the setup can be adapted to protect **any other web application** by modifying configuration.
+This project demonstrates a **manual deployment of ModSecurity** as a Web Application Firewall (WAF) directly on a Linux host, integrated with a custom **FastAPI-based monitoring dashboard**.
+The setup can be adapted to protect **any web application** by modifying Apache configuration.

 ---

 ## 📦 Project Structure

 ```
-modsec-docker/
-├── apache-modsec/
-│   ├── apache-config/
-│   │   └── myapp.conf        # Apache virtual host & ModSecurity rules for PinewoodStore
-│   └── Dockerfile            # Builds Apache + ModSecurity container
+Modsecurity-Dashboard-NoDocker/
 ├── dashboard/
 │   ├── main.py                 # FastAPI dashboard backend
 │   ├── templates/              # Jinja2 HTML templates for logs and dashboard
 │   └── requirements.txt        # Python dependencies
-├── docker-compose.yml        # Defines WAF and dashboard services
 └── README.md                   # You are here
 ```
+*(Note: The `apache-modsec/` directory and `docker-compose.yml` from the original project are not used for this manual installation.
+Apache and ModSecurity are installed and configured directly on your host system.)*

 ---